 |

-| In this 1892 birds-eye view of Tallapoosa, the street railroad's "dummy" engine and passenger car can be seen just below the no. 13 at top left.
+| In this 1892 birds-eye view of Tallapoosa, a street railroad's dummy engine and passenger car can be seen just below the no. 13 at top left.
 The car barn is also seen, bottom right at no. 18. |

 | Electric street railways were in the early stages of development at the time, and the costs of installing the necessary infrastructure made such systems impractible for small towns.
 Steam-powered vehicles required less capital investment and used a proven technology. |